Provençal Homes

-We design the facades of country houses and talk about the stylistic features of the architecture of this or that direction.
-In today's issue - about the characteristics of Provençal style - the style of rustic houses in the southern French province.
+We design the facades of country houses and write about the stylistic features of one architectural direction or another.
+In today's issue — the characteristics of the Provençal style, the style of the rustic houses of the southern French countryside.

 Provence

-Provence - the southern province, there is a lot of heat and sun, because the style is appropriate in places with relatively mild climate: an abundance of windows and the so-called "French" doors are not very good heat retaining, so the thickness of glass should be concerned even at the stage of facade design.
-And the light in the house should be a lot!
+Provence is a southern province with plenty of heat and sun, so the style suits places with a relatively mild climate: an abundance of windows and so-called "French" doors do not retain heat very well, so the thickness of the glass should be considered as early as the facade design stage.
+And there should be plenty of light in the house!

-Despite the external simplicity, supporters of the minimalistic high-tech Provence will seem too sentimental, because the nature of his laconism in the archaic, rather than functional things.
-Therefore the temperament of the owners should coincide with the aura of style: Provence is for those who appreciate naturalness, can see the beauty in everyday life, is not in a hurry and wants to enjoy every day of life.
+Despite its outward simplicity, Provence will seem too sentimental to fans of minimalist high-tech, because the nature of its restraint lies in the archaic rather than the functional.
+So the temperament of the owners should match the spirit of the style: Provence is for those who value naturalness, can see the beauty in everyday life, are in no hurry, and want to enjoy every day.

-And of course, the French house is a family nest, the older it is, the nicer and cozier it is.
-Provence does not tolerate glossy and finish "with a needle", here everything is saturated with tradition, established way of life and peace.
+And of course, the French house is a family nest — the older it is, the more pleasant and cozy.
+Provence does not tolerate gloss or a buttoned-up, polished finish; here everything is steeped in tradition, an established way of life, and tranquility.

-What are the features of the style of Provence?
+What are the features of the Provençal style?

-From the attention to detail.
-From the general spirit of simplicity and archaic.
-From the ability to love the present, to preserve what is here and now.
+It begins with attention to detail.
+With a general spirit of simplicity and the archaic.
+With the ability to love the present and to preserve what is here and now.

-Hence the muted color scheme: faded, as if faded colors, pastel shades - ochre, beige, milk, coffee, terra cotta, lavender, but bright colored accents on the details (among the favorites - blue and yellow, the colors of Provence).
+Hence the muted color scheme: soft, seemingly faded colors and pastel shades — ochre, beige, milk, coffee, terracotta, lavender — with bright color accents on the details (favorites among them are blue and yellow, the colors of Provence).

-Hence the necessarily natural, but artificially aged materials in the finishing of facades: wood, stone, ceramics, woven fabrics, combined with wrought iron details and plant motifs.
-They give rise to a carefully preserved and often specially maintained sense of antiquity.
+Hence the materials used to finish the facades, which must be natural yet artificially aged: wood, stone, ceramics, and woven fabrics, combined with wrought iron details and plant motifs.
+They create a carefully preserved — and often deliberately maintained — sense of age.

-Hence the rough, often unplastered walls with large masonry and wooden beams, simple forms, and laconic facades.
-Fences are made of rough stones.
-Wooden shutters on the windows, French doors, tiled roofs and plenty of greenery in the tiny gardens or terraces add to the entourage.
+Hence the rough, often unplastered walls with large masonry and wooden beams, the simple forms, and the spare facades.
+Fences are made of rough stone.
+Wooden shutters on the windows, French doors, tiled roofs, and an abundance of greenery in the tiny gardens or on the terraces complete the picture.

-The key idea of the Provence style is simplicity and closeness to nature.
-Therefore, the feeling of naturalness of the house inside the garden is extremely important.
-Braided with climbing plants (not necessarily grapes!)
-Fences, simple flowers in pots on the windows and doors, wicker chairs under flowering trees - all this creates a sense of patriarchal stability of the world.
-The less rules and ostentatious beauty - the better.
+The key idea of the Provençal style is simplicity and closeness to nature.
+So the sense of the house belonging naturally within its garden is extremely important.
+Fences laced with climbing plants (not necessarily grapes!), simple flowers in pots on the windowsills and by the doors, and wicker chairs beneath flowering trees — all of this creates a feeling of the patriarchal stability of the world.
+The fewer rules and the less ostentatious beauty, the better.

 Guest house.
 Aquitaine